croquet/croquet-docs/croquet/README.md

 This illustrates an important feature of Croquet: **A view can read directly from a model at any time.** A view doesn't need to receive an event from a model to update itself.
 It can just pull whatever data it needs directly from the model whenever it wants.
 (Of course, a view must never _write_ directly to a model, because that would break synchronization.)

-The root view's [`update()`]{@link View#update} method is called every time the application window requests an animation frame (usually 60 times a second).
-This allows the view to continually refresh itself even if the models are updating more slowly. `update()` receives the local system time at the start of the frame as its argument.
+The root view's [`update()`]{@link View#update} method is called automatically for every animation frame (usually 60 times a second).
+This allows the view to continually refresh itself, which is useful for continuous animation (as opposed to updating only when an event is received).
+Internally this uses a callback via the browser's `requestAnimationFrame` function, and the callback timestamp is passed as `update(timestamp)`.

-If your app uses more than one view, you root view's `update` method needs to call all other views' `update`.
+If your app uses hierarchical views, your root view's `update` method needs to call all other views' `update`.

 See {@link View} for the full class documentation.

 # Events

-Even though views can read directly from their model, the primary way models views communicate is through events.
+Even though views can read directly from models, the only way for a view to interact with a model is through events.

-To send an event, call `publish()` in either the model or the view:
+To send an event, call `publish()`:

 ```
 publish(scope, event, data)